 Time matters too.
 Do not rush to have another birth in order to ‘heal’ the previous one.
 Instead allow time for you both to talk, understand your feelings, seek help and support and enter this new journey having acknowledged the effect of your previous experience.

 Some hospital trusts provide debrief/listening sessions that allow you to discuss your previous birth and review your medical notes.
-This can be helpful to understand what happened and if, or what, extra support can be put in place in future pregnancies and births to support you physically and emotionally.
+This can be helpful in understanding what happened and if, or what, extra support can be put in place in future pregnancies and births to support you physically and emotionally.

 Having support for your previous trauma and talking together as a couple can provide a good foundation on which to consider another pregnancy and birth.